-Internal Assessment External Assessment piece of drama from a externally.
-You will have a cl , , extracts from a text chosen will be given the option to component.
-This componed overall GCSE.
-Component 3 - externally you will sit a 1 hour and 45 the year.
-This is in two sect by you to an examiner.
-You be perform or design in this ent is worth 20% of your set written examination - minute paper at the end of ions and consists of a study review.
-This component is CSE.
-Course Title Exam Board and Specification code Entry Criteria (if applicable) Website GCSE Drama Edexcel 1DRO Secure in Drama Secure in English is preferred but not essential https://qualifications.pearson.co m/content/dam/pdf/GCSE/Dra ma/2016/Specification%20and %20sample%20assessments/ GCSE2016 L12 Drama Issue 2 Specification.pdf
+Internal Assessment External A ssessment Component 1 - Devising - you will create an original piece of drama for an audience from a stimulus.
+You will also submit a written portfolio that tracks your process of making a piece of theatre.
+This component is worth 40% of your overall GCSE. extracts from a chosen text given the option to perform This component is worth 20 will be performed to an exte Component 3 - Written Exhour and 45 minute paper a in two sections and consistence. nce - you will perform two for an audience.
+You will be or design in this component. % of your overall GCSE and rnal examiner. camination - you will sit a 1 at the end of the year.
+This is its of the study of a set text his component is worth 40% of your overall GCSE.
+Course Title Exam Board and Specification code Entry Criteria (if applicable) Website GCSE Drama Edexcel 1DRO Secure in Drama Secure in English is preferred but not essential https://qualifications.pearson.co m/content/dam/pdf/GCSE/Dra ma/2016/Specification%20and %20sample%20assessments/ GCSE2016 L12 Drama Issue 2_Specification.pdf

 Further Study after KS4: You can go on to study A Level Drama and Theatre studies or pursue a BTEC Level 3 in Performing Arts.
-However, drama gives you the autonomous, interpersonal and problem solving skills that would be relevant to any subject at further study.
-You might choose to become an actor, director, theatrical designer, marketer or you may choose a career outside of the performing arts.
-Those who do drama go on to obtain careers in lots of different industries including: Law, marketing, sales, social work, therapy, events management, public speaking etc The possibilities within drama are endless!
+However, Drama gives you the autonomous, interpersonal and problem solving skills that would be relevant to any subject in the future.
+You may choose to become an actor, director, theatrical designer, marketer or you may choose a career outside of the performing arts.
+Those who do Drama go on to obtain careers in lots of different industries including: Law, marketing, sales, social work, therapy, events management, public speaking and even medicine.
+The possibilities are endless!